KaliYuga-ai/Angelic_Conversations_app/README.md

 **How to Use:**

-* Enter your [OpenAI API key](https://platform.openai.com/account/api-keys) in the provided field below.
+* Enter your [OpenAI API key](https://platform.openai.com/account/api-keys) in the provided field.
 * Run all cells to activate API key/install dependencies/ launch the Gradio app
 * Click the generated link to open the Gradio app in a new tab.
 You can run in Colab, too, but the app gets cut off on smaller screens.